okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/scim/submit.md

 * **What SCIM version should this integration use?**: Choose either **SCIM 2.0** (Okta preferred version) or **SCIM 1.1**.

 * **Link to configuration guide**: Your configuration guide (in either HTML or PDF format) should have step-by-step instructions on how to set up provisioning between Okta and your systems.
-See [Prepare a customer-facing configuration guide](/docs/guides/submit-app/scim/main/#prepare-a-customer-facing-configuration-guide).
+See [Customer configuration document guidelines](/docs/guides/submit-app-prereq/main/#customer-configuration-document-guidelines).

 * **Select provisioning features to be supported in the integration**: These provisioning features should match what you have selected on the **Provisioning** tab in the settings for your SCIM integration.
 For details on each of these options, see [Configure provisioning for an app integration](https://help.okta.com/okta_help.htm?id=ext_prov_lcm_prov_app) and [Profile Sourcing activation](/docs/guides/scim-provisioning-integration-test/main/#profile-sourcing-activation).